The Snowflake Fairy

 Snowdrops are in the amaryllis family (Amaryllidaceae), and there are only a dozen cultivated species, mostly native to the deciduous woodlands of Europe and western Asia.
-Snowdrops are often confused with snowflakes (Leucojumspp.), to which they are closely related.
+Snowdrops are often confused with snowflakes (Leucojum spp.), to which they are closely related.
 Snowflakes are not only later-blooming but also much larger.
 Although both plants have white, bell-like flowers with green-tipped segments, the snowdrop has green tips only on the inner flower segments; the three larger outer segments are unmarked.

-Woodland settings are ideal for snowdrops, and they will return year after year if given winter low temperatures that reach at least 20 degrees, but no colder than 30 degrees below zero.
+Woodland settings are ideal for snowdrops, and they will return year after year if given winter low temperatures that reach at least 20 degrees Fahrenheit, but no colder than 30 degrees below zero.
 Snowdrops are equally effective whether they are naturalized in large masses, tucked in small pockets in rock gardens, or grown in colonies under early spring-flowering shrubs.

 Snowdrops can be easily forced indoors as well.
 In the fall, plant four bulbs 1 inch deep in a 4-inch pot.
 Put the pots in a cold frame, unheated greenhouse, or refrigerator, where the temperature range is between 35 and 43 degrees.
 Approximately 10 to 12 weeks later, check to see if buds have developed.
 If so, bring them into a cool, bright indoor spot, making sure the compost does not dry out.

 For outdoor displays, plant bulbs as soon as they are available in the fall.
-Place in a sunny or semishady site, in moist soil with a large proportion of humus.
+Place in a sunny or semi-shady site, in moist soil with a large proportion of humus.
 The site should be well drained, with a neutral to alkaline pH level.
 Set bulbs 3 to 4 inches deep and 2 to 3 inches apart, or scatter them for a more naturalized look.
 Water regularly when they are in bloom.
 Little fertilizing is needed.
 When flowering has finished, let the leaves dies back naturally.
-The leaves continue to produced food for next season's bulbs.
+The leaves continue to produce food for next season's bulbs.

 Snowdrop bulbs can remain undisturbed for many years and will multiply by themselves; however, they also can be propagated by division.
 The best time to move or divide snowdrops is when they have just finished flowering.
 Lift the bulbs and the soil around them so as not to disturb the roots, and replant immediately in sections of no fewer than four or five bulbs.
 Be sure the newly transplanted bulbs receive a thorough watering.

-The following two species are the most readily available from retail outlets, and there are fine displays of these in the Bulb Garden at the Chicago Botanic Garden:
+The following two species are the most readily available from retail outlets, and there are fine displays of these in the Graham Bulb Garden at the Chicago Botanic Garden: